Tell me if this sounds familiar…

 What remains is identifying which skills to work on, and choosing a practice method.

 As adults, most of us have forgotten how to move and build skills – and I’m not talking even talking about ninja-level skills.
-I’m talking about basic skills that represent the most important fundamentals for the “everyday athlete.”
+I’m talking about basic skills that represent the most important fundamentals to get through life feeling good, without pain and restriction.

-These four primary skills are necessary for body control, agility, coordination, and general athleticism.
-They don’t cover every possibility, but they’re a great general framework.
+These patterns are necessary for body control, agility, coordination, and general athleticism.
+They don’t cover every possibility, but they’re a great general framework, and you can see some examples in this video:

-Find and Strengthen Your Missing Links – the Fun and Easy Way
+Find and Strengthen Your Weakest Links – the Fun and Easy Way

 Depending on where you’re at in your movement journey, it may sound downright impossible to start moving like a kid again.
-But, it’s amazing what just a little bit of movement exploration can do for your mind and body.
+But, it’s amazing what just a little bit of consistent movement exploration and practice can do for your mind and body.

 You simply can’t keep banging your head against the wall doing the same things you’ve always done if you aren’t getting where you want to go with them.